willquill/untangle-mdns/README.md

 What this playbook does:

-- Installs libavahi-core7 and avahi-daemon
+- Installs avahi-daemon with dependencies
 - Configures /etc/avahi/avahi-daemon.conf
-- Allows you to specify which interfaces can broadcast Bonjour
+- Allows you to specify which interfaces can broadcast Bonjour as Ansible variables

 ### Prepare SSH Keys and Config